 A century ago, marrying younger, with larger families and shorter life expectancy meant that living in a household with children may account for half of an individual's life expectancy.
-Today, living in a household with children may only account for one-third to one-fourth of an individual's life expectancy.
-It is important that Taylorsville provide desirable housing options throughout the community for all phases of life.
+Today, living in

 Neighborhoods Objective 7.2: Provide a variety of housing choices within Taylorsville to meet the needs of various life stages, offering citizens the option to remain residents of the city for their entire lives.